Originally posted in The National Law Journal on October 15, 2012

 You may have noticed that Linkedin has created a new feature called “Endorsements.”
 Much as Netflix prompts you to rate movies and Amazon books, Linkedin is prompting you to endorse your peers.
 Because a lot of people have been asking me, “What the heck are endorsements?”
 I thought I would take a moment to explain what they are, how they work, and why you might want to pay attention.

 Let me start with some background.
 A few months ago, Linkedin rolled out a new feature, called “Skill and Expertise,” that allowed users to tag their profile with a list of skills.
 This section remains active— just go to http://Linkedin.com/skills to search for specializations like intellectual property litigation, FTC compliance, or corporate law and add them to your profile with the click of a button.
 I recommend that lawyers go to this page and add up to a dozen skills that apply to them.

 This is good for a couple of reasons.
 First, it helps lawyers brand themselves with some specificity.
 Second, it helps the names of lawyers who have added the appropriate skills to show up in searches performed for that subject matter.

 For now, endorsements just seem like noise to me, though.
 I wouldn’t worry too much about them, but if you have clients with whom you have a great relationship, it probably wouldn’t hurt to click “yes” when prompted to endorse them.
-Endorsements on LinkedIn may wind up kind of like Facebook’s “Likes.”
-And as we all know, everybody likes to liked.
+Endorsements on Linkedin may wind up kind of like Facebook’s “Likes.”
+And as we all know, everybody likes to like.